Rodolfo Castro Player Props: Pirates vs. Reds

-Rodolfo Castro -- with a slugging percentage of .559 in his past 10 games, including four extra-base hits -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Luis Cessa on the hill, on April 22 at 6:35 PM ET.
+Rodolfo Castro -- with a slugging percentage of .500 in his past 10 games, including four extra-base hits -- will be in action for the Pittsburgh Pirates versus the Cincinnati Reds, with Hunter Greene on the hill, on April 23 at 1:35 PM ET.

 Rodolfo Castro Game Info & Props vs. the Reds